causeImCloudy/PyQuest/README.md

 where each answer correlates to specific paths Ever find yourself in need of a Q&A loop for your program?
 Here's the solution!
 Build out a JSON or YAML file with your questions and answers, choose a display and get back the answers.

+## Coming Features
+In no particular order here are some addtional features I plan to implement.
+If you have a feature please request it in the issues section.

+- Standard I/O based modules
+- New Question and Answer Types:
+  - Free Text
+  - Select all that apply
+  - Optional Questions
+- Second Screen for Cruses based modules to print info to
+- Encrypted answer templates
+- Scored quests
+- PyQuest Builder, to aid in mapping your quest
+  _I know the current config is messy to make manually, but I plan to make a builder to assist and visualize_

 ## Installation

 It is highly recommended to install from Pip.